zaius/docs/lib/learn/pipelines/04_packaging.md

 This package can be the input of a deployment pipeline.
-For advanced use-cases it can make sense to create a sub-selection to be packaged, this is for instance applicable to compiled languages whereby the compiled output is the selection that you want to actually deploy.
+For advanced use-cases it can make sense to create a sub-selection to be packaged, this is for instance applicable to compiled languages whereby the compiled output is the selection that you want to actually deploy (not the source code).

-Another example is the minification of javascript files which should be made available for deployment.
+Another example is the minification of javascript files or the compilation of static assets which should be made available for deployment.

 You can write the files you want packaged to the `$WERCKER_OUTPUT_DIR`.